A bill to create a fair and efficient system to resolve claims of victims for bodily injury caused by asbestos exposure, and for other purposes.

 Length: 306 pages

-This bill was introduced on May 26, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 26, 2005, in a previous session of Congress, but it did not receive a vote.

 Apr 19, 2005